ZITOUNIMED/z-sqlite/README.md

 # Z-SQLite

-This project it's an angular library for ionic applications.
-It simplify data storage in local database on mobiles.
+This project is an angular library for ionic applications.
+It simplifies data storage in local database on mobiles devices.
 It uses SQLite to store data in relational database.

 ## Build The library localy and link it to your ionic app